overman/CoinsAndBarrels-halfway/README.rst

 ===================

 :Author: Robert Overman
-:Description: Implementation that is halfway to "classic" Hark the Sound compatible.
+:Description: Implementation that is halfway to being "classic" Hark the Sound compatible.

 Overview
 =============